filipvabrousek/Exam/JS Exam/4 - How JS works.md

 ```

-- Egine: I have an RHS refrence for "F()".
+- Engine: I have an RHS refrence for "F()".
 Ever heard of it?
 - Scope: Yes I have.
 Compiler declared it just a second ago
 - Engine: Hey, Scope, I've got an LHS reference for "a", ever heard of it?
 - Scope: Why yes, I have.
 Compiler declared it as a formal parameter to "F()" just recently.
 Here you go.